-However, if a company seeks to use differentiated share classes to achieve a net positive for stakeholders, such as maintaining continuity with a founder-CEO or family ownership who are genuinely integral to the fortunes of a company, we would expect to see strong protections and provisions in place.
-Specific provisions would include a sunset provision (such that shares revert back to normal rights after a time period), a restriction on transferal of exceptional rights and a cap on the overall ratio of voting right.
+However, if a company seeks to use differentiated share classes to achieve a net positive for stakeholders, such as maintaining continuity with a founder-CEO or family ownership who are genuinely integral to the fortunes of a company, we encourage strong protections and provisions being put in place.
+Specific provisions would include a sunset provision (such that shares revert to normal rights after a period), a restriction on transferal of exceptional rights and a cap on the overall ratio of voting right.
 We would also have to consider companies pursuing these structures to be genuinely exceptional cases.
+Where companies consider that a differentiated share class structure would be appropriate, we would encourage the company to engage with all classes of shareholders to properly explain why it believes this structure works best for the company.
 We would not support a significant amount of companies moving away from single share class structures.